rmsk2/rustpwman/README.md

 ### Undo changes

 When an entry is modified, added or deleted `rustpwman` retains information which allows to undo this modification.
-Selecting this menu entry opens a dialog which allows to manually undo changes in the reverse order in which they were applied or to undo all unchages which have been recorded since the last time the data file was saved.
+Selecting this menu entry opens a dialog which allows to manually undo changes in the reverse order in which they were applied or to undo all changes which have been recorded since the last time the data file was saved.

 ### Quit and print

 Selecting this entry ends the program and prints the value of the currently selected entry as well as the values of all queued entries to the CLI window after the TUI has been closed.
-About the reasoning behind this idea have a look at the section [A note about using the clipboard](#a-note-about-using-the-clipboard).
+For the reasoning behind this idea, have a look at the section [A note about using the clipboard](#a-note-about-using-the-clipboard).
 Instead of selecting this menu entry you can alternatively press F4.

 If your primary goal is to store the contents of an entry in the clipboard you can do that directly by selecting the `Copy to clipboard` or `Copy contents` entries from the